How To Write A Music Review That Gets Love And Traffic Monday February 27 2023, 11:45 PM

 Proofread Your Review

-Many reviewers get so excited about their writing that they don't bother to proofread their writing before they publish it to the world.
-You want to proofread your writing all the time, but your review writing is especially important to double-check.
+Many reviewers get so excited about their writing that they don't bother to proofread it before publishing it to the world.
+You always want to proofread your writing, but your review writing is especially important to double-check.

 Making errors with someone's personal art or brand can be a bit offensive, so be sure you're spelling names right and checking that all your links are going to the right place.